constant-machine/RESTAPITestExample/README.md

 # RESTAPITestExample
-It`s just an example of junit test of REST API of Httpbin.org
+It`s just an example of junit test of REST API on Httpbin.org